joshua-frey-wsu/YelpDB/README.md

    ```
 ## Usage

 This project was broken down into 3 milestones.
-Each Milstone had different requirements.
+Each Milestone had different requirements.
 Milestone 1 focused on just how to design the project and just toyed around with the tools we would be using.
 Milestone 2 contains a file which showed how the data was inserted into the database and what Update statements were queried for this project.
 Milestone 3 contains the finished product.

 ## Contributing